Here are some frequently asked questions

 A: Our friends are on the autism spectrum, some have Asperger’s, one has Down syndrome, one has a traumatic brain injury, and two have unspecified intellectual disabilities.
-They work at places like Barnes & Noble, the Vanderbilt Kennedy Center, and Lipscomb University’s grounds crew, and they volunteer at places like GiGi’s Playhouse, Saddle Up!, or at their churches.
-Some are enrolled at Next Steps at Vanderbilt or Lipscomb’s IDEAL program, others get training at the Vocational Rehabilitation Center in Smyrna.
+They work at places like the Vanderbilt Kennedy Center, Krispy Kreme, and Lipscomb University’s grounds crew, and they volunteer at places like GiGi’s Playhouse, Saddle Up!, or the Lane Motor Museum.
+Some were enrolled at Next Steps at Vanderbilt or Lipscomb’s IDEAL program, others got training at the Vocational Rehabilitation Center in Smyrna.
 Most are TennCare members with Employment and Community First (ECF) benefits of a varying nature.

 Q: How do people hear about you?